William Ball (settler)

 William Ball (1615–1680) was an English settler in colonial Virginia.
 He was a farmer, militia officer, and one of the early leaders in Lancaster County.
 He is best known as the great-grandfather of George Washington.

 Early life

 William Ball was born around 1615, possibly in Salisbury, Wiltshire, or Berkshire, England.
-He married a woman named Hannah Atherold (1615–1695) on July 2, 1638, in London, England.
-Her maiden name is sometimes given as Atherold, but no primary documentation has confirmed this.
+He married a woman named Hannah (1615–1695) on July 2, 1638, in London, England; her maiden name is sometimes given as Atherold, but no primary documentation has confirmed this.

 Arrival in Virginia

 William Ball likely arrived in the Virginia Colony by 1653.
 That year, a land certificate issued to Captain Henry Fleet lists Ball among the individuals he transported to Virginia.
 Ball is first officially recorded in Lancaster County on December 10, 1653, when he witnessed a deed.
 Throughout the 1650s, he was involved in local legal affairs, including witnessing the will of Arthur Dunn in 1655 and appearing in court in 1656 to affirm its validity.

 By 1658, Ball appeared in the Lancaster County tithable lists, indicating he was an established landholder and taxpayer.
 In 1659, he was appointed as a county justice, reflecting his growing influence and role in local governance.
 Around 1663, Ball began acquiring significant landholdings in the county, laying the foundation for his plantation and status as a planter.
 His involvement in civic and legal matters from early on demonstrates his active participation in the colony’s development.